How Gemini CLI Builds Context and Learns About Your Codebase

 You can use the command /tools to list all tools available.

-Wrap up
+Wrap Up

 You now know how Gemini CLI learns about your codebase.
-On startup, it creates a high-level snapshot of your project's directory structure, but does not read the file contents.
+On startup, it creates a high-level snapshot of your project's directory structure, but doesn't read the file contents.
 As you chat with it, it actively uses tools to read files, search for code, and run shell commands to learn about the codebase.